-Ohio’s competitive and profitable environment makes it easier for startups and established companies to land here with solid financial footing.
-We’ve cultivated a unique business climate that brings together a full range of benefits from a diverse set of productive industries to low-cost access to your customers and supply chain.
-Funding programs such as low-interest loans, tax incentives and venture capital that align perfectly with an expanding company’s financial needs.
+Ohio’s competitive and profitable business environment makes it easier for companies to expand and land here with solid financial footing.
+Our strategic location and pro-business climate brings together a full range of benefits from low-cost access to customers and a comprehensive supply chain to streamlined regulatory processes and assistance programs that align with a growing company’s financial needs.

 JOBSOHIO LOAN AND GRANT PROGRAMS